(image credit: scanned by DTLCT)

 There was also Chin Ka Lok’s brief appearance as one of the cops.
 His more important role for this film was the action choreographer, which proved quite convincing.
 The music also played a big part in helping this film achieved its eerie effects.

 Recommended?
 If you’re looking for something to scare you half to death at night, watch it.
 Watch it at night!
 It’s scarier.
-And if you’re willing to give it a try.
+And if you’re willing to give it a try, that is.